Watchmaker Glossary

 In watchmaking, it is a generic term for chronographs.

-Device generally made using two metals that expand differently, intended to correct the effects of temperature on the rate of watches and clocks.
+Device generally made using two metals expanding differently, intended to correct the effects of temperature on the operation of watches and clocks.

 Auxiliary compensator

-A device added to the compensated pendulums of chronometers to correct for secondary error, i.e. the effects of changes at temperatures intermediate those actually compensated.
+Device added to the compensated balances of chronometers to correct the secondary error, that is to say the effects of changes at temperatures intermediate to those actually compensated.

-Layer of enamel deposited on the back of an enamelled piece, for example, on the back of a watch or clock dial, or inside a case with an enamelled back.
+Layer of enamel deposited on the back of an enameled part, for example, on the back of a watch or clock dial, or inside a case whose bottom is enameled.

 Rooster